 Category 4 is one we inaugurated in 2015 and operate as primarily every-other-year itineraries.
 The concept?
 A remote wilderness experience based for a week to twelve days either on a very comfortable Brazilian river boat with air-conditioned cabins and a canopied upper deck, allowing us to stop wherever we wish in areas that few if any other birders have explored, or in a luxurious floating lodge in a remote, undisturbed setting deep in Amazonia.
-In this category currently are two itineraries.
-Our current boat-based tour is Great Rivers of the Amazon II: Birding the Madeira-Tapajos Interfluvium, while our floating-lodge-based trip is Paradise Revisited: Birding the Remote Upper Rio Negro.
+In this category currently is one itinerary, our boat-based tour titled Great Rivers of the Amazon II: Birding the Madeira-Tapajos Interfluvium.
 The prizes?
-Of course, a great diversity of Amazonian birds and other wildlife, but an added dimension is the pursuit on each itinerary of new species only recently described to science, and exploring unknown sectors of the Amazon basin to simply find out what is there!
-As you might imagine, these tours attract a lot of attention and fill far in advance, especially being offered only every other year, so best to plan far ahead.
-Furthermore, you can expect that some of these tours will be offered just a few times before we substitute for yet other little-explored regions of the vast Brazilian Amazon.
+Of course, a great diversity of Amazonian birds and other wildlife, but an added dimension is the pursuit of new species only recently described to science, and exploring unknown sectors of the Amazon basin to simply find out what is there!
+As you might imagine, this tour attracts a lot of attention and fills far in advance, especially being offered only every other year, so best to plan far ahead.
+Furthermore, you can expect that some Category 4 tours will be offered just a few times before we substitute for yet other little-explored regions of the vast Brazilian Amazon.

 Getting Ready For Your Tour